WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part2/index.md

 European Wall Outlet = 220V * 6A = 1,320W
 ```

-Now, comparing some of the common electrical currents, sorted by wattage, make a lot more sense when including both voltage and amperage:
+Now, comparing some of the common electrical currents, sorted by wattage, they make a lot more sense when taken as a whole:

 | Electrical Current              | Voltage | Amperage | Wattage |
 |---------------------------------|---------|----------|---------|